There is no one way to change the world. That's what Karen Walrond realized when she wrote a book about the relationship between joy and activism.

 At the end of the day, she says, "All activism is good activism."

 Listen to Life Kit on Apple Podcasts and Spotify, or sign up for our newsletter.

 The audio portion of this episode was produced by Mansee Khurana.
+The digital was edited by Dalia Mortada with art direction by Beck Harlan.
 We'd love to hear from you!
 Email us at or send a voice note to LifeKit@npr.org.